Bram-diederik/Home-Assisant-Sensor-OvApi/README.md

 ![Lovelace Screenshot](https://github.com/Paul-dH/Home-Assisant-Sensor-OvApi/blob/master/resources/img/preview.png)

-### Install:
+### Install (better use Hacs):
-- Create the following folder structure: /config/custom_components/ovapi and place these [3 files](https://github.com/Paul-dH/Home-Assisant-Sensor-OvApi/tree/master/custom_components/ovapi) there.
+- Create the following folder structure: /config/custom_components/ovapi and place these [3 files](https://github.com/Bram-diederik/Home-Assisant-Sensor-OvApi/tree/master/custom_components/ovapi) there.
 - Add the configuration to configuration.yaml, see the parameter descriptions below and refer to the examples.

 ### Sensor options (there are two ways to use the sensor):